glutanimate/image-occlusion-enhanced/PAGE.md

 ### Consistency across different note types

 Consider supplementing your other note types with a *Remarks* and a *Sources* field.
-Not only does it make for a more consistent experience, it also enables *Image Occlusion 2.0 Enhanced* to sync your sources between the I/O Editor and Anki's note editor.
+Not only does it make for a more consistent experience, it also enables *Image Occlusion Enhanced* to sync your sources between the I/O Editor and Anki's note editor.
 See [Enhancements to the core functionality of the add-on](#enhancements-to-the-core-functionality-of-the-add-on) for more information.

 ## Credits

-- [tmbb](https://github.com/tmbb) for creating Image Occlusion
+Most of the credit for this add-on goes to [Tiago Barroso (tmbb)](https://github.com/tmbb) who developed the original Image Occlusion and Image Occlusion 2.0. *Image Occlusion Enhanced* would not exist without him.

+I would also like to thank the following contributors:

-- [Abdolmadi Saravi, MD](https://bitbucket.org/amsaravi/) for patching Image Occlusion to reuse existing images in the media collection and on notes
+- [Abdolmadi Saravi](https://bitbucket.org/amsaravi/) for patching Image Occlusion to reuse existing images in the media collection and on notes
 - [Ank_U](https://bitbucket.org/Ank_U/) for patching Image Occlusion to support more fields

 ## License and Warranty